armaaar/dbstalker/README.md

 Stalker_Backup::restore_backup("2018-09-29", "145457")
 ```
 Note: Database names must match for the backup to be restored.

+Backups usually created using a cron job.
+Cehck `backup.cron.php` for an optimal code to create a backup using DBStalker in a cron job.

 ## Future Features
 Bellow is a list of features or tasks to do in the future: